 What can writers learn from cavemen?
 A lot, it turns out.
 Here are a few ways writers can improve their craft by embracing their inner caveman.

 You might think we’ve evolved quite a bit since the days when our distant ancestors fretted over coordinating the carpet and the drapes in their caves and still thought fire was a pretty cool gadget.
 In some ways, we have evolved.
-Take sanitation, for instance.
+Take sanitation and the price of concert tickets, for instance.
 In other ways, like writing, we can learn a lot from cavemen.

 Keep it simple